4GeeksAcademy/cybersecurity-scripts/README.md

 # cybersecurity-scripts

-## Repository of scripts used in the cybersecurity bootcamp
+## `00` Prework

-- Install VirtualBox for linux
+1. Install VirtualBox for linux
-- Send VMs data to learnpack from windows
+1. Send VMs data to learnpack from windows
-- Send VMs data to learnpack from linux
+1. Send VMs data to learnpack from linux

+## `02` Linux